Jared Diamond: Upheaval (2019)

 Anand Giridharadas, reviewing for The New York Times, claimed the book contained many factual inaccuracies.
 Daniel Immerwahr, reviewing for The New Republic, reports that Diamond has "jettisoned statistical analysis" and the associated rigour, even by the standards of his earlier books, which have themselves sometimes been challenged on this basis.

 Personal life

 Diamond is married to Marie Cohen, granddaughter of Polish politician Edward Werner.
 They have twin sons, born in 1987.
+Although Diamond is a non practicing Jew and has described religion as irrational, he and his wife attend High Holiday services.